usexfg/DIGM/DEPLOYMENT.md

 2. **Pages Section**: Navigate to Settings > Pages
 3. **Source**: Select "GitHub Actions" as the source
 4. **Branch**: The deployment will use the `gh-pages` branch automatically
+5. **URL**: Your site will be available at https://usexfg.github.io/DIGM

 ### Automatic Deployment